hamidgasmi/training.computerscience.cloud.aws/README.md

 	- We can't create rules that deny access
 - Default SG:
 	- It is created at the same time as a VPC (Default VPC or Custom VPC)
+	- Default VPC allows all inbound and outbound traffic (open to the word)
+	- Custom VPC:
-	- It allows all traffic from all resources within the same SG: by default, inbound traffic from itself is allowed
+		- [ ] Inbound traffic: It allows all inbound traffic from resource with the same SG
-	- It allows all outbound traffic
+		- [ ] Outbound traffic: it allows all outbound traffic
 - Custom SG:
 	- It is created by users
 	- It implicitly denies all inbound traffic: there isn't any inbound rule